Case Study Of Apple Inc.

 Threats

-1. Dell utilizes JIT, internet, advantage in quality control, use direct sales.
+1. Dell utilizes JIT, the internet, and an advantage in quality control, and uses direct sales.

-2. Microsoft OS is available in all computers, provides consulting services and business consulting services and business application.
+2. Microsoft OS is available on all computers, provides consulting services, and business applications.

 3. Financial risk of being a first mover.